- thicket (n.)

 - 1827 as the years of someone's life between 30 and 39; 1830 as the fourth decade of years in a given century.
 See thirty.

 - Middle English threttyth, from Old English þritigoða; see thirty + -th (1).
 Respelled 16c. to conform to new spelling of thirty.

 - thirty (adj.)

 - late 14c. metathesis of thritti, from Old English þritig, from þri, þreo "three" (see three) + -tig "group of ten" (see -ty (1)).
-Cf. similarly formed Old Frisian thritich, Old Saxon thritig, Dutch dertig, Old High German drizzug, German dreissig.
+Similar formation in Old Frisian thritich, Old Saxon thritig, Dutch dertig, Old High German drizzug, German dreissig.

-The Thirty Years' War (1842) was a religious power struggle waged 1618-48, mainly on German soil.
+The Thirty Years' War (1842) was a general European religious and dynastic power struggle, furiously destructive, waged 1618-48, mainly on German soil.
 The symbol -30- as printer and telegrapher's code to indicate the last sheet or line of copy or a dispatch is recorded from 1895.
 In 20c. jargon of newspaper journalism, it came to be a traditional sign-off signal and slang word for "the end."